 I-95 interchange reopens in Orangeburg Co.

-After more than a year of on and off construction, a portion of Interstate 95 in Orangeburg County has reopened.
+After more than a year of on and off construction, a portion of I-95 in Orangeburg County has reopened.
 Construction for the interchange began back in 2013.

 Comments